femid/azurewebapp-datetimeISO8601/README.md

 Simple Web App deployment using Terraform
 =========================================
 This web application is built using an Azure App Service plan, an App Service (Linux) running a Python script to generate the ISO 8601 standard date in a JSON format.
 An Azure App Service was used as they are highly configurable & can use different coding stacks (.NET, PHP, Python, etc.).
 Also the App Service will run continuously and respond quickly to web requests.
+Python was used to retrieve the date to continue my self development & ongoing learning of the language.

 **Requirements:**
 - az cli